 Entertainment in Tyler, TX

-Tyler, TX has lots of live music entertainment, movie theaters, and nightlife restaurants and bars to keep residents and visitors active.
+The area has lots of live music entertainment, movie theaters, nightlife, restaurants and bars to keep residents and visitors active.

 PHOTO CREDIT: Antony Boshier

 The City of Tyler, Texas, is so focused on enhancing its reputation as an entertaining and cultured place to live and work, it bought and restored an old theater and turned it into the town’s hottest live music venue.
 Part of the Tyler 21 Master Plan, which calls for downtown Tyler to become an arts and culture district directed at bolstering private investment and revitalization, the city partnered with the East Texas Symphony Orchestra and major donor The Genecov Group to raise more than $1 million to fund the purchase and renovation of the old Liberty Theater.